grysngrhm-tech/graham-devotional/docs/SYSTEM.md

 ### Replicate Rate Limit ("less than $5.0 in credit")
 - Add more funds to Replicate account (>$20 recommended for 600 req/min)
 - Current batch interval: 1 second between requests
-- If persisting, verify correct API token is configured (check for multiple accounts)
+- If persisting, verify correct API token is configured

 ### Image generation timeout
 - Flux Schnell usually responds in 10-30 seconds